Jowett Jupiter sports cars owned by famous people

 Here is a true tale very likeable about Sir James Lithgow:

 George MacLeod was a World War I decorated hero whose experience had turned him against war.
 In Spring 1938, he was struggling to establish the Iona Community as a venture of Christian outreach in Scotland.
 He had no money.
 He tells the story best:-

 I wrote to the richest man I knew.
 He replied, recommending a good psychiatrist.
 Then I wrote to the second richest man I knew, but he hasn't replied yet; and as that was fifty years ago I don't suppose he will now.
 Then I wrote to Sir James Lithgow [a shipbuilding magnate].
 He invited me to his home.
 That surprised me because we were not very close: he was building battleships and I was already a pacifist.
 Before I left, he asked, 'If I give you 5000 pounds, will you give up your pacifism?'
 'Not on your life,' I replied.
 Then he said, 'Then I will give you 5000 pounds.'

-In 1943, with World War II raging, anonymous donors later revealed as Sir James and Lady Lithgow, committed 20,000 pounds a year for seven years to the Iona Community.
+In 1943, with World War II raging, anonymous donors (later revealed as Sir James and Lady Lithgow), committed 20,000 GB pounds Sterling a year for seven years to the Iona Community.

-The fictional detective Philip Marlowe in Raymond Chandler 's The Long Goodbye commented:
+The fictional detective Philip Marlowe in the Raymond Chandler book The Long Goodbye commented:-

 In late October 2000 Paul Fessenden sent this message about Ross Thomas:-

 "I read a book that mentioned a Jowett-Jupiter and searched the web to satisfy my curiosity.
 The book was a novel called "Voodoo, Ltd." by Ross Thomas (quite likely).
 Paul wrote that he had searched through a half dozen books on airplanes so may have the wrong book but he is about 90% certain.